Faculty and Student Publications and Awards

 Elizabeth Hines received four external fellowships: the American Trust for the British Library-New York Public Library Transatlantic Fellowship, a Charles W. Wendell Research Grant from the New Netherland Institute, a Bell Library Short-Term Fellowship from the University of Minnesota, and a Student Research Fellowship from the Meeter Center for Calvin Studies at Calvin University.

-Syrus Jin was awarded the SHAFR Samuel Flagg Bemis Dissertation Research Grant and will be a recipient of a National Fellowship from the Jefferson Scholars Foundation.
+Syrus Jin was awarded the SHAFR Samuel Flagg Bemis Dissertation Research Grant and is a recipient of the National Fellowship from the Jefferson Scholars Foundation.
 This fellowship provides a $30,000 stipend for two years.
-He also published “Interpreting Empire: English, U.S. Advisors, and Interpreters in the Korean War” in the Journal of American-East Asian Relations.

-Emma Kitchen co-authored an article, "Revealing the Rise of a Living Fossil Menagerie," in Frontiers in Ecology and Evolution wiht Scott Lidgard.
+Emma Kitchen co-authored an article, "Revealing the Rise of a Living Fossil Menagerie," in Frontiers in Ecology and Evolution with Scott Lidgard.

-Natalia Niedmann Alvarez was awarded a Schlesinger Library Dissertation Grant to conduct archival work at Harvard's Schlesinger Library and published "From the Rule of Law to a Rule of Rights: Political Theory – Public Law – Enlightenment – Rule of Law – Public Sphere" in the International Journal of Human Rights, vol. 26 no. 9, 1503-1521.
+Natalia Niedmann Alvarez published "From the Rule of Law to a Rule of Rights: Political Theory – Public Law – Enlightenment – Rule of Law – Public Sphere" in the International Journal of Human Rights, vol. 26 no. 9, 1503-1521.

-Stephanie Painter was awarded the 2022 Buchanan Prize for Best Graduate Essay, East Asia at the Midwest Conference on Asian Affairs for her paper titled, “What She Had: Property, Work, and the Imperative of Autonomy for Wives in the Qing."
-The Midwest Conference on Asian Affairs also selected her to present this paper again at the 2023 Association for Asian Studies Annual Conference in Boston as part of the Council of Conferences Designated Panel.
+Stephanie Painter was selected by The Midwest Conference on Asian Affairs to present her paper, “What She Had: Property, Work, and the Imperative of Autonomy for Wives in the Qing," at the 2023 Association for Asian Studies Annual Conference in Boston as part of the Council of Conferences Designated Panel.